Helpful Information for LGBTQI+ Tourists considering Uganda

 Speaking of Laws, homosexuality has been illegal in Uganda since when the country was a British Protectorate.
 The Ugandan Penal Code Act of 1950, Section 145-147, written by the British Colonial Government, prohibits same-sex sexual acts “against the order of nature.”
 Such actions are considered felonies that can result in imprisonment of up to fourteen years, and actual imprisonment is rare.
 Arrests and harassment of LGBTQI+ are more common.
 They have not involved tourists since they are rarely the subjects of such investigations.

 Uganda is in the same place that much of Europe and North America were a few generations back.
 The laws on the books today are courtesy of the British and reflect UK’s rules in the not-so-distant past.

 The so-called “Kill the Gays Bill of 2014” caught the attention of the world

-The Anti-Gay Bill-an American Idea: Prominent Ugandan lawmakers, politicians, pastors were influenced by some American Evangelicals who wanted to accomplish in Uganda what they could not do in the USA, outlaw anything that was Gay.
-Though this is denied by many of those that were involved, the American experiment failed.
+The Anti-Gay Bill-an American Idea: Prominent Ugandan lawmakers, politicians, and pastors were influenced by some American Evangelicals who wanted to accomplish in Uganda what they could not do in the USA, outlaw anything that was Gay.
+Though this is denied by many of those involved, the American experiment failed.
 Still, the reputation remains as being a homophobic country remains.
 At the same time, the anti-gay laws, relics of the British Colonial administration remain.’

 It was not that long ago when Gays faced repressive laws in the UK, US, and other Western Countries.
 Gays can thank the British for the laws against homosexuality in the books today in Uganda, Kenya, Tanzania, and other former British Colonies.
 Similar laws remain in Francophone African Countries.